-People will sometimes reach out and ask for a discount on your product before they take the time to sign up for a trial and use it at all.
+Prospects will sometimes reach out and ask for a discount before they even sign up for a trial.
 What do you do when that happens?

 Instead of debating if you should or shouldn't offer them a discount right away, you need to refocus their energy on what really matters: your product!

 Let's explore the four core reasons why you never want to negotiate pricing before someone had a chance to trial your product and determine that it's a good fit.

 People who ask you to lower your prices before they invested any time into using your product are usually trouble.

 This can often lead to winning a new customer that is going to expect you to give 24/7 premium phone support, prioritize features based on their needs all while trying to pay you pennies on the dollar.